 - 1/4 cup plain non-fat Greek yogurt

-- 1/4 cup melted, cool coconut oil or canola oil
+- 1/4 cup melted, cooled coconut oil or canola oil

 - 2 teaspoons red food color or food coloring paste*